aidangarza/todo-domain-model/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Summary

+This app was created to demonstrate methods for making an application's domain model a core structure in its architecture.
+The domain model is all of the nouns in a project and their relationships to each other.
+By defining each model as a JavaScript Class, and naming features and components consistently based on the model that they interact with, we can build front-end applications that are easier to understand and maintain.

+A presentation on these concepts was given at the [Downtown ReactJS Meetup](https://www.meetup.com/ReactJS-ATX) in Austin on September 29th, 2020.

+## Demo

+This app deploys to [https://todo-domain-model.herokuapp.com](https://todo-domain-model.herokuapp.com).

 ## Available Scripts

 In the project directory, you can run: